lifeiXiao/L-NeRF/README.md

 ![](https://user-images.githubusercontent.com/7057863/78472232-cf374a00-7769-11ea-8871-0bc710951839.gif)
 ![](https://user-images.githubusercontent.com/7057863/78472235-d1010d80-7769-11ea-9be9-51365180e063.gif)
 -->
+This project proposes a novel strategy utilizing local importance sampling, denoted as L-NeRF.
+Contrary to traditional NeRF sampling that spans the entire ray, L-NeRF excludes low-weight, uniformly sampled points sampled in ray extremities or noisy areas and importance sampling is concentrated in areas with significant weights, disregarding low-weight point distribution.

 This project improves the clarity of surface details and significantly surpasses traditional NeRF(Nerf-pytorch) in view synthesis quality.
 Moreover, L-NeRF